Aluwani24/library-management-system/README.md

 INNER JOIN Authors a on b.author_id = a.author_id
 WHERE a.name = 'Jane Austen';

-- Get all available books
+- Get all available books:
   SELECT
     id,
     title,